The Personnel Department coordinates personnel management for all City departments. Services include:

 Citizens and property owners sometimes have questions about how various city regulations may affect them.
 Local laws, known as ordinances, are adopted by City Council and made part of the City Code (Code of Ordinances).
 If you have questions involving matters such as traffic and parking regulations, or the keeping of animals, the answer is most likely in the City Code.
 Please note that professional rules of ethics prevent the Legal Department staff from giving legal advice to the general public.

 Each claim is acknowledged and then assigned to an adjuster for investigation.
 Interviews with claimants, witnesses, and employees are performed to verify the details of the event.
 When necessary, police reports, fire reports, and medical records, in the case of injury, are obtained to complete the case file.
 Timely, accurate reporting of every incident is critical.
-All claims are subject to a one (1) year statute of limitation from date of alleged occurrence.
-To access and print a claim form, please click here or contact the Personnel/Risk Management Department at 865-435-3564.
+All claims are subject to a one-year statute of limitation from the date of the alleged occurrence.
+Download and print a claim form (PDF) or contact the Personnel/Risk Management Department at 865-435-3564.

 The Employee Wellness Program is designed to provide employees with the skills necessary to improve, strengthen, and maintain their physical, mental, spiritual, and emotional health, as well as that of their families.